 Remove All Types of Lock Screen

 Unlock your iPhone/iPad lock screen in different situations.
-Dr.Fone is fully compatible with all types of lock screens, can remove Screen Time passcodes easily and won’t make you lose data when retrieving your information.
+Dr.Fone is fully compatible with all types of lock screens, like Apple ID, Face ID, Touch ID, etc., and is capable of removing them in a few minutes.

 Screen Time Passcode

 When you forget your iCloud password after restoring a device you can't access your phone anymore.
 Using Dr.Fone, you can remove the iCloud activation lock easily and get into your iPhone without hassle.

 Note: The precondition for the bypass iCloud activation lock is to jailbreak your iOS.
 Please consider if you want to jailbreak your device.

 Forgot your Apple ID password?
 Are you failing to remove your Apple ID account?
 Dr.Fone can unlock your iPhone within seconds.
 Regain all your iCloud services and Apple ID features by logging into a new account.

 This feature works even when Find My iPhone is enabled.